Get started - it's free!

 Linux systray application

-The systray application should work on any Linux distribution that includes D-Bus, and a desktop environment that supports the StatusNotifierItem specification.
-This includes recent versions of GNOME (with a third-party extension, refer to notes below), KDE Plasma, and COSMIC, as well as Wayland bars such as waybar and hyprpanel, amongst others.
+The systray application works on Linux distributions that include D-Bus, and desktop environments that supports the StatusNotifierItem specification.
+This includes recent versions of GNOME, KDE Plasma, and COSMIC, as well as Wayland bars such as waybar and hyprpanel.

-The systray application can install a systemd user service to launch on startup by running:
+To launch the systray application on startup, install a systemd user service to launch on startup by running:

 tailscale configure systray --enable-startup=systemd